torvalds/linux/Documentation/userspace-api/landlock.rst

     }

 We can now add a new rule to this ruleset thanks to the returned file descriptor referring to this ruleset.
-The rule will only allow reading the file hierarchy ``/usr``.
+The rule will allow reading and executing the file hierarchy ``/usr``.
 Without another rule, write actions would then be denied by the ruleset.
 To add ``/usr`` to the ruleset, we open it with the ``O_PATH`` flag and fill the &struct landlock_path_beneath_attr with this file descriptor.

 .. code-block:: c